Top takeaways from day one of the 2024 Democratic National Convention

 “With faith and conviction, Joe knows our nation’s strength doesn’t come from intimidation or cruelty.
 It comes from the small acts of kindness that heal deep wounds,” Jill Biden said from the convention stage.

-When Biden himself finally took the stage, he was greeted by a standing ovation and repeated chants of “Thank you, Joe.”
+When Biden himself finally took the podium, he was greeted by a standing ovation and repeated chants of “Thank you, Joe.”

 Biden’s public appearances have been highly scrutinised ever since his disastrous appearance in the June presidential debate, where he repeatedly lost his train of thought.

-But Monday’s appearance was a relatively strong showing from the 81-year-old president, who spoke about inheriting the presidency after the attack on the US Capitol on January 6, 2021.
+But Monday’s appearance was a relatively strong showing from the 81-year-old president, who spoke about inheriting his office after the attack on the US Capitol on January 6, 2021.

 “I knew then, from the bottom of my heart, what I know now: There is no place in America for political violence.
 None,” he said.